Authentication

 - Short token lifetimes: Keep access tokens short-lived (hours, not days)

-- Use refresh tokens: Implement refresh tokens for seamless token renewal.
-Most BaaS providers support this out of the box
+- Use refresh tokens: Implement refresh tokens for seamless token renewal; most back-end service providers support this

 - Secure token storage: Store tokens in HTTP-only, secure cookies

-- Backend token validation: Ensure backend validates tokens for every request
+- Back-end token validation: Ensure the back end validates tokens for every request

 - Proper logout: Clear tokens on both client and server upon logout